ethanokamura/perfectline/src/content/linked-list/constructors.md

 ```

 ## Destructor:
-To reitterate, the destructor destroys the object and deallocates all memory allocated to the object (with [delete](https://www.geeksforgeeks.org/delete-in-c/))!
+To reiterate, the destructor destroys the object and deallocates all memory allocated to the object (with [delete](https://www.geeksforgeeks.org/delete-in-c/))!
 _Essentially undoes the constructor._
 * This is a pointer-based structure
 * This class will dynamically allocate memory to create (at least) Node objects